-The net worth of ‘Selling Sunset’ cast members that run into millions
+The Net Worth of ‘Selling Sunset’ Cast Members That Run Into Millions

 In an interview with People magazine in 2021, Hernan said that she “started investing in stocks at a really young age.”
 According to the report, she obtained her real estate licence in 2018 and has purchased several investment properties with Oppenheim’s help.

-Reports suggest that all earnings put together, her net worth is around USD 3 million.
+Reports suggest that all earnings put together, her net worth is around USD 3 million (over INR 24 crore approx.).

 Heather Rae El Moussa

-Married to Tarek El Moussa, whose wealth is estimated at around USD 15 million, Heather Rae El Moussa also has an HGTV show, The Flipping El Moussas, with her husband.
+Married to Tarek El Moussa, whose wealth is estimated at around USD 15 million (over INR 124 crore approx.), Heather Rae El Moussa also has an HGTV show, The Flipping El Moussas, with her husband.
 In addition to that, the couple flips properties for profit.

 A former Playboy Playmate, she joined The Oppenheim Group in 2015.
 Most of her wealth comes from Selling Sunset where she has sold houses worth millions of dollars.
 She also earns from the sponsored posts on her Instagram account, where she shares updates about her multiple endorsement deals and family with her over 3 million followers.